 Why would the police issue a Single Justice Procedural Notice?

 This procedure is intended to save the time and money otherwise spent in convening full court hearings for relatively minor matters which could have been dealt with administratively.
 A single Justice sits alone with a qualified legal adviser (not in open court) and deals with the Notices which have been issued.
 Usually, a court hearing is only convened if the Defendant wishes to plead ‘Not Guilty’ or a hearing is necessary upon a ‘Guilty’ plea to determine whether or for how long the motorist should be disqualified from driving.

 I have received a Single Justice Procedural Notice, what should I do?

-I am not sure how to complete the Notice, what should I do?
+I am not sure how to complete the notice, what should I do?

 I wish to take the option of pleading ‘Guilty’ and being sentenced in absence.
 Is there any risk I will be required to attend court?